 - Mattress pad for baby – It was important that while tent camping with a baby we had a mattress pad for our daughter so she had her own space in the tent, just like she would have her own space at home.

-- Baby camping chair or bouncy chair – You want to be able to have your little one sit or lay down without touching the ground at the campsite, so a baby or infant camping chair of some sort is a must.
+- Baby camping chair or bouncy chair – You want to be able to have your little one sit or lay down without touching the ground at the campsite, so an infant or baby camping chair is a must.

-We used the Baby Bjorn Bouncy Seat for our baby camping chair.
-This seat comes at a high price point, but it is collapsible and folds flat, so it is easy to travel with.
+We used the Baby Bjorn Bouncy Seat for our infant camping chair.
+This travel baby bouncer seat comes at a high price point, but it is collapsible and folds flat, so it is easy to travel with.

 Our little one sat in it while we set up our campsite AND while we were out to lunch at the Jordan Pond House.
 We take this chair with us in the car every time we visit friends and family and it’s one of our baby camping essentials.